Anthony ejected in Atlanta for flagrant foul 2

 The two players exchanged heated words and were separated.
 Players and assistant coaches on both benches stood up, and security personnel for each team came onto the floor.

 Anthony, a nine-time All-Star, leads New York with 22.7 points per game.
 He followed Sefolosha to the Hawks’ end of the floor, but the situation calmed down.
 Anthony’s night ended with 3:08 left in the second quarter and Atlanta leading 43-38.
+He scored 10 points in 15 minutes.

 Most Read Stories